 When we look at the subject of cosmologies, we are found wanting with respect to our Old English ancestors.
 How many worlds did they know?
 So, as it were, it often falls upon us to look at other Indo-European cosmologies, in order to try to make sense of the worlds.
 However, when we do this, we need to be sure to ask ourselves, “Does this make sense?”
 It is not enough to merely “copy and paste” the beliefs of other Indo-European peoples onto our own.
 We must believe this, too.
 We must understand it, as well as know it!
 With that being said, let us take a brief look at what we have to work with.

 Of course, it makes sense to start with the people who practiced the customs that have inspired us, right?
 We, unfortunately, don’t have much.
 Not much was written in the old Futhorc, and literacy wasn’t a big “to do” until the conversion to Christianity.
-Not that I think that made them less intelligent, because that means you had to be able to absorb more information.
+Not that I think that made them less intelligent, because that means you had to be able to absorb more information by memory.
 This was of course, done orally.
 Knowledge was spread by word of mouth.
 You had to learn and remember, since you didn’t have a book around to look stuff up.

 That being said, a bit here and there survived conversion and some folks wrote a bit of the old knowledge down.
 Albeit unintentionally, (Just ask the spirit of Bede!
 I wonder what he’d think of the Heathen calendars some of us have been making thanks to him…) these Christian boys may well have left us some hints and clues about the Old Ways.
 One such instance is the ‘Nine Herbs Charm’.
 In it, while trying to rid the poor victim of “Flying Venom”, caused by elven spears, the charm mentions seven worlds, in line 39:

 “(Ƿoden) sette and sænde, on seofon worulde”